This page provides examples of recent Creative Heritage projects commissioned by clients from the:

 Developed in conjunction with the main contractor, Vinci, the skills sessions for local building tradesmen, construction college students and Buxton homeowners, involved tours of the construction site to meet the specialist subcontractors engaged on the project.
 They offered a chance to handle traditional building materials and ask questions about the techniques being used to conserve this important grade 1 listed building.

-The £52m project was being funded by the National Lottery Heritage Fund, Historic England, D2N2, High Peak Borough Council, Derbyshire County Council and the private sector developer, Buxton Crescent and Thermal Spa Ltd. A short video of the first skills day for local building tradesmen was created by local media expert, Andy Parker, and provides an evaluation of this thoroughly enjoyable day.
+The £52m project was funded by the National Lottery Heritage Fund, Historic England, D2N2, High Peak Borough Council, Derbyshire County Council and the private sector developer, Buxton Crescent and Thermal Spa Ltd. A short video of the first skills day for local building tradesmen was created by local media expert, Andy Parker, and provides an evaluation of this thoroughly enjoyable day.

 Carrington Street Townscape Heritage project